cpoussot/LF/README.md

 #### \#1.2.4: Go to the time-domain simulations

-If the original state-space is known, compute the equivalent Loewner projectors to recover the very same states variables.
+If the original state-space is known, compute the equivalent Loewner projectors to recover / lift the very same states variables.
 ```Matlab
 [Vproj,Wproj,Vproj_x0]  = lf.projectors(Hss,info_loep,'none');
 ```